firebase/extensions/firestore-translate-text/README.md

 **CONFIGURATION PARAMETERS:**

-* Deployment location: *Where should the extension be deployed?
+* Deployment location: Where should the extension be deployed?
 You usually want a location close to your database.
-For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations#selecting_regions_for_firestore_and_storage).*
+For help selecting a location, refer to the [location selection guide](https://firebase.google.com/docs/functions/locations#selecting_regions_for_firestore_and_storage).

-* Target languages for translations, as a comma-separated list: *Into which target languages do you want to translate new strings?
-The languages are identifed using ISO-639-1 codes in a comma-separated list, for example: en,es,de,fr.
+* Target languages for translations, as a comma-separated list: Into which target languages do you want to translate new strings?
+The languages are identified using ISO-639-1 codes in a comma-separated list, for example: en,es,de,fr.
 For these codes, visit the [supported languages list](https://cloud.google.com/translate/docs/languages).
-*

-* Collection path: *What is the path to the collection that contains the strings that you want to translate?
+* Collection path: What is the path to the collection that contains the strings that you want to translate?
-*

-* Input field name: *What is the name of the field that contains the string that you want to translate?
+* Input field name: What is the name of the field that contains the string that you want to translate?
-*

-* Output field name: *What is the name of the field where you want to store your translations?
+* Translations output field name: What is the name of the field where you want to store your translations?
-*

-**NON-CLOUD FUNCTION RESOURCES CREATED**:
+**CLOUD FUNCTIONS CREATED:**

-* fstranslate (firebaseextensions.v1beta.function)
+* fstranslate (providers/cloud.firestore/eventTypes/document.write)

 **DETAILS**: Use this extension to translate strings (for example, text messages) written to a Cloud Firestore collection.

-Whenever a string is written to a specified field in any document within your specified Cloud Firestore collection, this extension translates the string into your specified target language(s).
-The source language of the string is automatically detected.
-This extension adds the translated string to a separate specified field in the same document.
+This extension listens to your specified Cloud Firestore collection.
+If you add a string to a specified field in any document within that collection, this extension:

+- Translates the string into your specified target language(s); the source language of the string is automatically detected.
+- Adds the translation(s) of the string to a separate specified field in the same document.

 You specify the desired target languages using ISO-639-1 codes.
 You can find a list of valid languages and their corresponding codes in the [Cloud Translate API documentation](https://cloud.google.com/translate/docs/languages).

 If the original non-translated field of the document is updated, then the translations will be automatically updated, as well.

+#### Additional setup

+Before installing this extension, make sure that you've [set up a Cloud Firestore database](https://firebase.google.com/docs/firestore/quickstart) in your Firebase project.

-### Billing
+#### Billing

 This extension uses other Firebase or Google Cloud Platform services which may have associated charges: